 Getting There and Parking

 Centennial Park is located at the far end of Orange Ave, opposite from the side Hotel Del Coronado is on.
-There is street parking around the park but with the restaurants and shops it can get hard to find in peak times.
+There is street parking around the park, but with the restaurants and shops, it can get hard to find during peak times.

 Like I said above, there is not a lot to say about this park as it is relatively small.
-When you enter, there is a plaque that talks about the parks history and a large cement path with benches to rest at down the middle.
+When you enter, there is a plaque that talks about the park’s history and a broad cement path with benches to rest at down the middle.

 There is also an old toll booth that sits right in the front of the park, and that pays homage to the time when it was used to take fees from those crossing the bay.

-To the left, there is a small beach which people are often taking advantage of and behind it in the distance you can see some of the large naval ships.
+To the left, there is a small beach that people are often taking advantage of, and behind it, in the distance, you can see some of the massive naval ships.

-I have come here at night before, and the views are even more stunning across the bay.
+If you happen to be there at night, the views are even more stunning across the bay.
+It is a great spot to photograph the San Diego skyline.
 All in all, this is a great little stop in the city that I am sure you will enjoy.
 You can read more of my recommendations on Coronado Island here.